AlexRogalskiy/hadoop2/README.md

 * each sell is materialized through a bill paid by a client We will compute statistics about sales and customers
 ![UML class diagram](/labs/store-domain/domain.png?raw=true)

+## Get your hands on
+The labs under /labs/todo/ are waiting for you.

+Each lab comes with a README with detailed instructions to help you find your way to the solutions provided under /labs/complete.